yzr1990/RemoteRepExist/README.md

 # RemoteRepExist
-Creating new branch is quick
+Creating new branch is quick And Simple